 However, if your baby is unresponsive to podiatric care, surgery by an orthopaedic surgeon may be required to lengthen or reposition tendons and ligaments to allow for better realignment.

 If your child’s foot is displaying a “down and in” structure or you notice a deep crease in their foot, your child may have clubfoot.
 Seek a consultation with a podiatrist for a prompt diagnosis.

 Clubfoot can be highlighted during inter-uterine scanning, especially during a routine ultrasound around week 20 of the pregnancy.
-A consultation with a podiatrist can be helpful for discussing treatment options before the baby is born.
+A consultation with a podiatrist can be helpful for discussing possible strategies before the baby is born.

-Treatment can and should be done as early as one to two weeks after birth.
-It is essential that the diagnosis is made in time and proper treatment is given as soon as possible.
+Podiatric intervention can and should be done as early as one to two weeks after birth.
+It is essential that the diagnosis is made in time and proper care is given as soon as possible.

-If clubfoot is left untreated, a permanent rigid clubfoot deformity will remain as the child grows into adulthood, causing disability and leading to exclusion from activities among their peers.
+If clubfoot is left unaddressed, a permanent rigid clubfoot deformity will remain as the child grows into adulthood, causing disability and leading to exclusion from activities among their peers.

-The upper limit age for casting treatment is unclear but the ideal period for treatment should start in the first few weeks after birth when the baby’s connective tissues are at their most malleable.
-In cases of delayed treatment and depending on the severity of your child’s clubfoot, long-term orthotics or ankle braces may be sufficient enough to assist with the correction of their feet.
+The age limit for casting is unclear but the ideal period for casting should start in the first few weeks after birth when the baby’s connective tissues are at their most malleable.
+In cases of delayed intervention and depending on the severity of your child’s clubfoot, long-term orthotics or ankle braces may be sufficient enough to assist with the correction of their feet.
 Our podiatrists specialise in designing small, intricate, corrective devices for such cases.

-However, If the neglected clubfoot deformity has become too severe to treat conservatively, surgical intervention will be required once the patient has reached skeletal maturity.
+However, if the neglected clubfoot deformity has become too severe to manage conservatively, surgical intervention will be required once the patient has reached skeletal maturity.